Support your Neighbors in Need!

 Adults (21 years and older) who meet one or more of the following conditions:

-- Individuals with serious mental health and/or substance use disorder needs
+• Diagnosed with a serious mental health and/or substance use disorder

-- Adults living in the community and at risk for long-term care institutionalization due to unmet care needs and social/environmental challenges
+• Living in the community and at risk for long-term care institutionalization

 Children & Youth (under 21 years) who meet one or more of the following conditions:

-- Individuals with serious mental health and/or substance use disorder needs
+• Diagnosed with a serious mental health and/or substance use disorder

 Support FAQ